Bfgeshka/awesome-c/README.md

 * [duckythescientist/obfuscatedLife](https://github.com/duckythescientist/obfuscatedLife) - Conway's Game of Life in 9 lines of C
 * [jmcejuela/Levenshtein-MySQL-UDF](https://github.com/jmcejuela/Levenshtein-MySQL-UDF) - General Levenshtein algorithm and k-bounded levenshtein distance in linear time and constant space.
 Implementation in C as a MySQL UDF
 * [jobovy/extreme-deconvolution](https://github.com/jobovy/extreme-deconvolution) - Density estimation using Gaussian mixtures in the presence of noisy, heterogeneous and incomplete data
+* [jrd730/WordFinder](https://github.com/jrd730/WordFinder) - a data structure that specializes in rapidly finding valid anagrams of strings

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better